-Presentation wise Audeze have gone for an elevated 1-2k mid-range and a slight dip from the midbass to lower mids for instrumental clarity.
+Presentation-wise Audeze has gone for an elevated 1-2k mid-range and a slight dip from the midbass to lower mids for instrumental clarity.
 You get some good vocal presence though slightly favoring lower range male vocals over ethereal airy female vocal pitching.

-There is little in the way of perceptible roll off from the SINE DX bass though and you do get a lovely sense of power and speed in its bass fundamentals with a good transient response.
+There is little in the way of perceptible roll-off from the SINE DX bass though and you do get a lovely sense of power and speed in its bass fundamentals with good transient response.
 This is no plodder, the DX has some very good pace and depth indeed.

-The low-end on the DX is well extended, substantive and lacking in any real roll off.
-Up to the 100Hz marker, I actually find it boosted but relatively linear without any distracting mid-bass peaks.
+The low-end on the DX is well extended, substantive and lacking in any real roll-off.
+Up to the 100Hz marker, I find it boosted but relatively linear without any distracting mid-bass peaks.
 There is a mild drop off of around 2-3dB to the lower mids at around the 800Hz marker for some additional clarity and to prevent any unwanted bass bleed.

 Vocals are very smooth up to 2k though the higher the pitch the slightly edgier they can get.
-However, this is very minor for me personally.
+However, this is very minor to me.
 Otherwise, the vast majority of vocals sound pleasing natural and sibilant free.
 If you are coming from the LCD series you will be familiar with the vocal tone of the SINE DX, it’s not that dissimilar in many ways.

 So, on one hand, you get a very smooth sounding top-end that is immensely forgiving and stays well clear of uneven peaks and nasty upper harmonics.
 However, at the same time, you lose a bit of snap and sparkle in the lower treble and lack of exciting contrast to its formidable bass performance.